-- Provide appropriate training for staff and volunteers - Register each child/young person (name, address, phone, special requirement, attendance, emergency contact) - All members of CoisCéim observe appropriate dress and behaviour when working with children/young people/vulnerable adults - Update and review policies and procedures at regular intervals. - Have a written agreement with any external organisation that staff or artists working for CoisCéim are working with. - Ensure proper supervision based on adequate ratios according to age, abilities and activities involved. - · Report and record any incidents and accidents. - Have emergency procedures in place and make all staff aware of these procedures.
+- Provide appropriate training for staff and volunteers in accordance with current Tusla and HSE government guidelines on Child Protection and Child Protection during Covid 19 - Register each child/young person (name, address, phone, special requirement, attendance, emergency contact) - All members of CoisCéim observe appropriate dress and behaviour when working with children/young people/vulnerable adults - Update and review policies and procedures at regular intervals. - Have a written agreement with any external organisation that staff or artists working for CoisCéim are working with. - Ensure proper supervision based on adequate ratios according to age, abilities and activities involved. - Report and record any incidents and accidents. - Have emergency procedures in place and make all staff aware of these procedures.